IPMITMO/statan/coala/docs/Developers/Git_Basics.rst

 what are called remotes.
 These are repositories other than the one on your local disk which you can push your changes into (so that other people can see them) or pull from (so that you can get others changes).
-Now you should add a remote to your local machine so that you can ``pull`` and ``push`` your commits.
-This can be simply done by using the command:
+Now you should add a remote of your fork to your local machine so that you can ``pull`` and ``push`` your commits.
+This can be simply done by using the
+command:

 ::